 McLaughlin told students that, with 370 public libraries in Mass achusetts and approximately 8.4 million children's books in circulation, they have every opportunity to read this summer.
 Also, students who join the team's summer reading program are eligible to win game tickets after sending in proof they read at least nine books this summer.

 After playing some Red Sox trivia, McLaughlin read the book, "Hello, Wally!" by NESN Red Sox broadcaster Jerry Remy.
-Since Wally can't talk, he gave a very interactive and high energy interpretation of all the pages by dancing, waving, clapping his hands and nodding.

 Afterward, a series of Wally books, including the latest by Red Sox second baseman Dustin Pedroia, were donated to the school library.
 Plus, one lucky first-grader from Sandra Phillips' class won four tickets to a game at Fenway Park.

 Morningside third-graders from Ellen Hibbard's class, Skylarae and Brodiann Magner, and Elijah Alford, said they loved baseball and reading and thought the program was "great" and "fun."